 Preheat the oven to 350°F. Lightly grease an 8x8-inch baking dish.

 In a large bowl, toss the apple with the lemon juice.
 Add the sugar, flour, cinnamon, and nutmeg and toss until well combined.
-Spread into the baking dish.
-Sprinkle with butter.
+Spread into an even layer in the baking dish.
+Sprinkle it with the butter.

 For the Topping: